Women and Children First: Background and recording

 The first single from the album was the keyboard-driven "And the Cradle Will Rock..."
-Although it was not a success like previous singles "Dance the Night Away" or the cover of "You Really Got Me", the album itself was well-received, went platinum within a year and further entrenched the band as a popular concert draw.
+Although the single was not as successful as previous release "Dance the Night Away" or the cover of "You Really Got Me," the album itself was well-received, went platinum within a year and further entrenched the band as a popular concert draw.
 The song "Everybody Wants Some!!" was also a concert staple through the 1984 tour, and continued to be played by David Lee Roth after he left Van Halen.

 The vinyl LP version included a poster of a photograph by Helmut Newton featuring Roth chained to a fence.

 Critical reception

 Reviews for Women and Children First were generally favorable.
 David Fricke for Rolling Stone highlights the songs, "Romeo Delight", "Everybody Wants Some!!", and "Loss of Control", calling them "works of high-volume art".
 Fricke praises the band, calling them "exceptionally good players".
 Both Fricke and Robert Christgau compare Eddie's guitar work to Jimi Hendrix.
-Christgau gives the album a B rating, stating, "[Eddie] earns the Hendrix comparisons, and he's no clone--he's faster, colder, more structural."
+Christgau gives the album a B rating, stating, "[Eddie] earns the Hendrix comparisons, and he's no clone—he's faster, colder, more structural."
 In a retrospective review for AllMusic, Stephen Thomas Erlewine rated the album 4.5 stars out of 5.
 Erlewine calls the album, "mature, or at least ... a little serious", noting "there's a bit of a dark heart beating on this record".

 Kerrang! magazine listed the album at number 30 among the "100 Greatest Heavy Metal Albums of All Time", and Rolling Stone listed the album at number 36 in their list of "The 100 Greatest Metal Albums of All Time".